Dr. Karin Kettenring, Professor

 Sandy Johnston, Research Scientist

 Sandy has worked in our lab for a number of years including as an undergraduate researcher in spring 2023.
-In spring 2024, she completed her Masters of Ecological Restoration and transitioned to a Research Scientist position in our lab, focusing on aquatic plant restoration.
+In spring 2024, she completed her Masters of Ecological Restoration and transitioned from a lab technician to a Research Scientist position in our lab, focusing on aquatic plant restoration.
+In her free time, she enjoys rock climbing, hiking, drawing, and playing musical instruments.

 |